RinzlerCR7/fedora-xfce4-install/README.md

 sudo dnf install sddm
 ```

-After this, if SDDM doesn't automatically start on restart, use the following command.
+After this, if SDDM doesn't automatically start on restart, use the following command.\n
 _Note: I don't remember if I've used this command.
 So it might be wrong._
 ```bash
 sudo systemctl start sddm